vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Prover/zk-prover-mock.md

 The status will be one of those defined in the `enum`.
 Proof is only defined if the status is `FINISHED`.

 ### GenProof
-Function to generate the proofs.
+This function generates the proofs.

 The client must provide the following information to the server when calling the function:
 ```